desimaniac/docs/enable_igpu_on_hetzner.md

 Note: You may have to install `vainfo` via `sudo apt-get install vainfo`.

-## How to see if iGPU is supported on your server
+## See if iGPU is supported on your server

 Run the following command: